How many pillows should you sleep with?

 Pillow loft and firmness decoded

-- Low loft: under 8 cm – suited to stomach sleepers
+- Low loft: Under 8 cm, well-suited to stomach sleepers

-- Medium loft: 8–13 cm – ideal for back sleepers
+- Medium loft: 8 - 13 cm, which is ideal for back sleepers

-- High loft: over 13 cm – often best for side sleepers or broader shoulders
+- High loft: Over 13 cm, which is often best for side sleepers or broader shoulders

-It’s also important to match the firmness to sleep position
+It’s also important to match a pillow's firmness to one's sleep position:

-- Soft: allows gentle contouring; good for stomach or petite sleepers
+- Soft pillows allow gentle contouring and are good for stomach or petite sleepers

-- Medium: balances give and support; popular with back sleepers
+- Medium pillows balance give and support, and are popular with back sleepers

-- Firm: resists deep sinking; preferred by side sleepers or heavier frames
+- Firm pillows resist deep sinking and are preferred by side sleepers or heavier frames

 Choosing the right combination of loft and firmness is more important than piling up extra pillows.